Most Fun Jobs in Australia

 An event planner is responsible for organising, coordinating, and managing events; they are meticulous in their planning, know how to fix an impending crisis, and have an incredible eye for detail.

 What makes event planning such an enjoyable job?
-Event planners get paid to explore their own creative skillset and use their time management skills to create enjoyable personal and corporate events for others.
+Event planners get paid to explore their own creative skillset when organising the layout design, and mood of an event.
+An effective event planner knows where to source the best furniture and equipment through event hire services.
+Meanwhile, they must use their time management skills to create enjoyable personal and corporate events for others.
 There is freedom in choosing how many hours they work, how much they get paid per hour or per event, and the type of events they manage.

 And if curating memorable events is a passion of yours, you can become an event planner without a degree!
 A good place to start is in planning personal parties or events for family and friends to get a feel for the skills, research and stress that can be involved in the industry.